 When I hear Scalia say things like

 "The Constitution very clearly forbids discrimination on the basis of race," Scalia said in response to a question by moderator Pete Williams of NBC.
 "It doesn't seem to me to allow Michigan to say we think it's good to discriminate on the basis of race when you want to make sure everyone is exposed to different backgrounds.
-We cannot use race as the test of diversity."
+We cannot use race as the test of diversity."because his rationale is

 Since we have very little of the Bill of Rights that will be in force after the Decider signs the Military Commissions Act, the rest of them can't be far behind.
 Actually, I think the Military Commissions Act guts the Fourteenth Amendment and nobody is talking about that.
 Though I do find one small ray of hope